-Riga Christmas Markets
+Latvia Christmas Markets in Riga

-A classic Christmas snack is roasted nuts (almonds) which you’ll find here offered in different flavours, I had cinnamon and they are roasted right there in a large pan, filling the market with a lovely smell!
+A classic Christmas snack is roasted nuts (almonds) which you’ll find here offered in different flavours.
+I had cinnamon and they are roasted right there in a large pan, filling the market with a lovely smell!

-Of course another tradition is mulled wine (Gluhwein) but for the first time ever, I saw HOT BEER being sold at the Riga Christmas market!
+Of course another tradition is mulled wine (Gluhwein).
+But for the first time ever, I saw HOT BEER being sold at the Riga Christmas market!
 Of course I was intrigued and had to try it!
 It tasted a little like real ale, more like a stout, that was as it says on the tin, hot.
 It was actually quite nice!

 Related Reading: Expat Life: How to Have a British Christmas in America

 Some stalls sold knitted items and clothing, such as hats and mittens.
 When I visited at the very beginning of December, the temperature was around 0c/32f, so not awful, but cold enough!
 I had to pull myself away from buying a brightly coloured hat that looked a little like a Teletubby aerial…

-I also bought a set of Harry Potter Russian nesting dolls, which are possibly one of my favourite travel souvenirs that I’ve ever bought.
-Although Russian dolls were sold at the Riga Cathedral market, I picked up the Harry Potter set at a stall outside St. Peter’s Church.
+I also bought a set of Harry Potter nesting dolls.
+They are possibly one of my favourite travel souvenirs that I’ve ever bought.
+Although nesting dolls were sold at the Riga Cathedral market, I picked up the Harry Potter set at a stall outside St. Peter’s Church.

 Related Reading: Childhood Memories: British Christmas Traditions

 I visited this Christmas market both during the day and then again at night as I wanted to see it lit up, which was definitely worth seeing.
 Various activities are held at the market throughout the day.

-During my visit, the Livu Laukums market seemed like the bigger and busiest market out of the two, however the Cathedral market felt like the more traditional Christmas market!
+During my visit, the Livu Laukums market seemed like the bigger and busiest market out of the two.
+However the Cathedral market felt like the more traditional Christmas market!
 The market at Livu Laukums stayed with the striped theme but was blue and white rather than red!

 Related Reading: Christmas in America Rocking Out to the Canadian Pacific Holiday Train

 During my visit, the park was decorated with giant snowflake sculptures!
 It was also home to several photo frames.
-These were also in other places around the city (such as Ratslaukums Square with the House of Blackheads) so were a fun way to try and capture some of the unique architecture of the city!
+These were also in other places around the city (such as Ratslaukums Square with the House of Blackheads).
+They were a fun way to try and capture some of the unique architecture of the city!

-There was also a giant Christmas tree located in front of the Central train station, well didn’t exactly have a ‘tree’ as such, it was all just lights, and it was blue with ‘snowflakes’ made from white lights!
+There was also a giant Christmas tree located in front of the Central train station.
+Well didn’t exactly have a ‘tree’ as such, it was all just lights, and it was blue with ‘snowflakes’ made from white lights!
 It seemed funny to have something with such a modern design in a place with an Old Town that’s just steps away, but it worked well!

 Related Reading: Christmas in America Reflections in the Park: Drive Thru Christmas Light Display!